 We have not requested a ruling from the IRS with respect to any matter affecting us.
 The IRS may adopt positions that differ from the conclusions of our counsel expressed in this prospectus or from the positions we take.
 It may be necessary to resort to administrative or court proceedings to sustain our counsel's conclusions or the positions we take.
 A court may not concur with our counsel's conclusions or the positions we take.
+A court may not concur with our counsel's conclusions or the positions we take.
 Any contest with the IRS may materially and adversely affect the market for our common units and the price at which they trade.
 In addition, some or all of our unitholders and our general partners will indirectly bear the costs of any contest with the IRS, principally legal, accounting and related fees.